nklein/draw/README.md

 Some of the names above though are awkward for something generic.
 Calling `write-document` for `Vecto` seems a bit odd.

-Below is a test image as rendered by the `Vecto` back-end.
+Below is a test image as rendered by the `Vecto` backend.
-You can download the same image [rendered by the `CL-PDF`](./images/draw-test.pdf).
+You can download the same image [rendered by the `CL-PDF` backend](./images/draw-test.pdf).

 ![sample image from Vecto](./images/draw-test.png)